Irreligion in Iran: List of irreligious Iranians

-Among Iranian diaspora
+Among the Iranian diaspora

 Iranian Americans

+A significant number of Iranian-Americans are irreligious.
 According to Harvard University professor Robert D. Putnam, the average Iranian-American is slightly less religious than the average American.
 In the book, Social Movements in 20th Century Iran: Culture, Ideology, and Mobilizing Frameworks, author Stephen C. Poulson adds that Western ideas are making Iranians irreligious.

-Nearly as many Iranian Americans identify as irreligious as Muslim, and a full one-fifth are Christians, Jews, Baháʼís, or Zoroastrians.
-Additionally, the number of Muslim Iranian-Americans decreased from 42% in 2008 to 31% in 2012.